snepote/docker-compose-rails/README.md

 You can use the same terminal window in which you started the database, or another one where you have access to a command prompt.
 This is a clean way to stop the application.

 ## Rebuild the application
-f you make changes to the Gemfile or the Compose file to try out some different configurations, you need to rebuild.
+If you make changes to the Gemfile or the Compose file to try out some different configurations, you need to rebuild.
 Some changes require only
 ```bash
 docker-compose up --build
 ```